+AY21-13-B&C

 Guidelines and Procedures for Grade Adjustments for Nonacademic Reasons

-Errors in the assignment of grades (e.g., a C received instead of an A) must be brought to the attention of the faculty member immediately upon receipt of the grade.
-If confirmed, the instructor will submit a grade change through the chair to the University Registrar.
-An online process for grade changes is available if the grade to be changed is not older than two semesters.
-In these cases, the instructor of record makes the change online.
-The chair is notified by email of the change and may at that time deny the change of grade.
-If the grade to be changed is older than two semesters, then the instructor submits an Academic Record Change Form (H-1002) to the chair, who forwards it to the University Registrar if it is approved and notifies the instructor of reasons for denial if it is not approved.
+Students are responsible for notifying the faculty member of errors in the assignment of grades (e.g., a C received instead of an A) immediately upon receipt of the grade.
+If confirmed, the instructor will submit a grade change using the “Report a Change of Grade” link in the Faculty & Advisors menu in Leo Online.
+If the grade is older than two semesters or has previously been changed, the instructor should complete an Academic Record Change Form (H-1002) and submit it to their department chair for approval.
+If the chair approves, they should sign the form and forward it to the Registrar’s Office for processing.
+If the chair does not approve, they should notify the instructor of the reasons for denial.

+When a grade change is needed and the instructor who assigned the grade has left the university or is no longer available, the student should contact the chair of the department who will be responsible for verifying the change and submitting an Academic Record Change Form to the Office of the University Registrar.

-Administrative errors (e.g., drop/add submitted but not processed) should be brought to the attention of the University Registrar immediately upon receipt of the grade.
+Students are responsible for notifying the Office of the University Registrar of administrative errors (e.g., drop/add submitted but not processed) immediately upon receipt of the grade.
+Students are notified via email when a change of grade is processed by the Registrar’s Office.

 Rationale: Some of the procedures regarding grade adjustments in the current policy are not accurate and do not reflect current practice.
 In addition, a University policy statement is needed to address how to handle grade changes when the original instructor has left the University and/or is no longer available.
 These situations often arise because of a miscalculation or an assignment that wasn’t graded.